cloudtoid/gateway-core/README.md

 > As illustrated above, GatewayCore omits the protocol for HTTP requests and responses.

-The `Via` header is included by default on both requests to proxied servers, as well as responses to clients.
-You can change this behavior using `skipVia` as shown below:
+The `Via` header is included by default in requests to proxied servers but not in forwarded responses.
+You can change this behavior using `skipVia` and `addVia` as shown below:

 ```json
 "routes": {